The Perfect Italy Itinerary 14 Days Travel Route

 Day 8 – Rome Part II

-To begin day 8 of Italy you will make your way all around the city of Rome.
-There is so much to see and explore in the city but some of the main places you can make stops at include:
+To begin day 8 of your 14 day Italy itinerary you will make your way all around the city of Rome.
+There is so much to see and explore in the city and this day will be filled with many of its highlights.
+Feel free to stop by the following main attractions, which are sure to fill up an entire day in Rome:

 1) The Colosseum